 Why doesn't GTD have a single definition of terrorism?

-In the absence of a universally accepted definition of terrorism, GTD uses several coded criteria to cover a broad range of definitions of terrorism through a combination of inclusiveness and filtering.
-The goal is to have a data set that is useful to as many interested users as possible.
+In the absence of a universally accepted definition of terrorism, the GTD uses several coded criteria to cover key characteristics of terrorism through a combination of inclusiveness and filtering.
+The goal is to have a dataset that is useful to as many interested users as possible.

 Please see our GTD Codebook for more details.

 I came across an incident in the database that I do not believe is terrorism.
 Why was it included?